‘SNL’: Kellyanne Conway Sings & Brags That Trump Fame Makes Her Bigger Than Kanye

-The talented cast of ‘SNL’ is known for surprising viewers with their out-of-the-box antics, pulling out the stops yet again on Jan.
-21. In one epic sketch, Kate McKinnon’s Kellyanne Conway sings and brags about how Donald Trump helped her become a certified superstar!
+‘SNL’ is known for surprising viewers with their out-of-the-box antics, pulling out the stops yet again Jan.
+21. In one epic sketch, Kate McKinnon’s Kellyanne Conway sings and brags about how Donald Trump helped her become a superstar!

 With so much going on in the nation right now, there were plenty of hot topics for Saturday Night Live to focus on during the Jan.
 21 episode.
 In one hilarious sketch, Kate McKinnon portrayed Kellyanne Conway, where she was interviewing with CNN’s Jake Tapper.
 However, she consistently found ways to divert from answering tough questions.
 Eventually, she broke out into a song and dance with a Chicago inspired number, doing her best interpretation of the character Roxie Hart.
 While showing off her vocal prowess in a sparkling dress, she sings about becoming a huge star, even bigger than Kanye West.
 She definitely was all aboard the Donald Trump train!